How To Communicate Schedule Expectations To Your Boss

 - Have you taken stock of your own behaviors and cut out as much waste as possible from your day?

-When you think about the factors that might prevent you from getting your work done within your scheduled 40 hours, think also if any of those factors can be remedied.
+When you think about the factors that might prevent you from getting your work done, think also if any of those factors can be fixed.

 - Ask your boss if you can join a meeting remotely via telephone so you’re able to multitask until the group needs your input.

-- Consider requesting scheduled times to work from home if office interruptions are proving to be too much and taking your time away from the tasks you need to do.
+- Consider requesting scheduled times to work from home and taking your time away from the tasks you need to do.

 - Make sure to tackle important projects and tasks at the beginning of the day.
-If the day gets busy and you find 5:00pm is rapidly approaching, what’s left undone should hopefully not have the urgency as that which you started on at the beginning of the day.
+Sometimes, the day gets busy and you find 5:00pm is rapidly approaching.
+What’s left undone should hopefully not have the urgency as that which you started on at the beginning of the day.

-- Are there tasks that you’ve identified that may be redistributed to similar positions within your organization?
-Directly ask if your supervisor is open to reassigning tasks below your current skill set.
-Discuss with your supervisor whether there’s a lower level employee wanting to gain additional experience.
+- Are there tasks that you’ve identified that may be assigned to others within your organization?
+Ask your supervisor if they are open to reassigning tasks below your current skill set.
+Discuss whether there’s an employee wanting to gain additional experience.
 This might be a perfect training opportunity for another employee while allowing you to reduce the tasks.

-Explaining to your boss you want to do your job efficiently – both for yourself and the company – is an indicator of an engaged and responsible employee.
+Explaining to your boss you want to do your job efficiently is an indicator of an engaged and responsible employee.

-If you have a boss that is notorious for dropping off a new project on a Friday afternoon with an “ASAP” deadline, find an opportunity to address the behavior with him or her.
+If you have a boss that is notorious for dropping off a new project on a Friday afternoon with an “ASAP” deadline, find an opportunity to address the behavior.
+Telling your boss you don’t like getting new work at 3pm on Friday isn’t going to work.

-Instead, consider saying “Friday afternoons tend to be a difficult time to start new projects since I’m typically focused on wrapping up loose ends on other projects before they’re due.
+“Friday afternoons tend to be a difficult time to start new projects since I’m focused on wrapping up loose ends on other projects before they are due.
 I want to ensure that the proper time is put into any project you ask me to assist with.
 Is it possible to meet on Thursdays to discuss anything you foresee needing assistance with before the end of the week?”

-A reasonable and intuitive boss will be able to read between the lines and understand you don’t appreciate getting new tasks late on a Friday but instead want to have the opportunity to address needs in advance.
+A reasonable boss will be able to read between the lines.
+They will understand you don’t appreciate getting new tasks late on a Friday but instead want to have the opportunity to address needs in advance.

-Continuing to practice regular open communication between you and your boss will make conversations around expectations easier as your professional relationship evolves.
+Continuing to practice regular open communication between you and your boss will make conversations around expectations easier.
+Especially as your professional relationship evolves.
 You’ll also stand to develop a positive reputation with your boss as someone who is flexible, open and wants to succeed in your role.